-Requires 10% surcharge on the cost of certain goods sold at prison stores and directs the revenues to the state trooper recruit school fund.
+Requires 10% surcharge on the cost of goods sold at prison stores, with the exception of certain items, and directs the revenues to the state trooper recruit school fund.
 Expresses legislative intent to apply surcharge for one year only.
-House required 20% surcharge on the cost of certain goods, and divided revenue between store operations and trooper recruit school fund.
+House required 20% surcharge on the cost of goods sold at prison stores, with the exception of certain items, and divided revenue between prison store operations and trooper recruit school fund.